Personal Statement Writing - A Complete Guide With Examples

 A well-written personal statement is the ultimate selling tool and is a fundamental requirement for college applications.
 Knowing how to write a personal statement is a serious advantage in the college admissions process.

 Follow a standard personal statement format to summarize your skills, experience, interests, accomplishments, and attitudes.

-The college and university application process is challenging and requires at least one personal statement essay to accompany additional documents.
+The high school, college, and university application process is challenging and requires at least one personal statement essay to accompany additional documents.
 Most admissions are determined by three major factors:

 - Your GPA

 When the admissions committee officer reviews your application, it begins with your school transcript and overall academic record.
 When your academic record indicates your ability to complete a college curriculum, the officer then turns to your personal statement.

 Your personal statement college essay serves multiple purposes:

 - It's an opportunity to get to know you better.
 The reader wants to know about your life experiences and personality beyond your academic performance.
 Write a personal statement in a way to grab the reader's attention and making them feel welcomed.

 - It provides a snapshot of your personality and any unique attributes you may possess.
 When submitting a personal statement as part of a scholarship application, present yourself as eager, determined, and focused.
 So, you come across as a good fit for the graduate program as well as their institute.